polishgerbils/Mimi-Addons/README.md

 2.)
 Open config/addons folder

 3.)
 Change folder names to your character name (check other addons you have for the proper folder name syntax)

 	Ex: My folder names would be Mimiru_36283

+4.)
+Update config\pivot\pivot.ini to your folder path for polplugins

 # Addon Configuration insturctions